ltabis/rhai-autodocs/README.md

         a + b
     }

-    /// Use the following directive to not generate documentation:
-    ///
+    /// Documentation for functions that do not have the index preprocessor
-    /// # rhai-autodocs:ignore
+    /// is ignored.
     #[rhai_fn(global)]
     pub fn dont_care() {
         println!("nope");